Got questions? We've got answers.

 New global agile work policies have some firms offering a few days a week optional work from home or flexible start/finish times. (please note that if you are new to a company, this option might not be eligible for you right away).

 There is a strict work permit process for all overseas candidates to have the right to work in any offshore jurisdiction, which must be obtained by the employer based on a specific job.
-This involves submitting a case to immigration outlining your experience and qualifications, which is why having the necessary qualifications and experience is essential.
+This involves submitting an application to immigration outlining your experience and qualifications, which is why having the necessary qualifications and experience is essential.

 Government has rules in place to protect the local candidates.
 There are stringent immigration regulations requiring all international/expatriate candidates to have extensive knowledge and recent, relevant experience relating to the industry sector in which they seek employment.
 This is due to the very strong competition between highly qualified candidates both onshore and overseas within the market.